 - Do you have a picture (or more) of yourself that you can send?
 When was/were it/they taken?

-- If you can attach a photo of palm prints below, it may be helpful.
+- If you can attach a photo of full hand prints below, it may be helpful.
 (These can be made with a scanner.
 Also, high quality cell phone photos work well, too.)
 If you do this step, please specify what handedness you are.

 We recommend that you type out your answers in a text editor and then paste your answers into the box below.
 That way you have a copy to review for the session, and in case of any technical issue, you can just paste the answers in again.